emrichmp/D3JS_Test/README.md

 - Made small test graph with randome number data

 Methods used:
-- select - selects html attr
+- select - selects html element
 - data - takes data to be used as arg
- - append - use to add html attr
+- append - use to add html element
+- attr - select attr of an html element